Gray Box vs. Black Box vs. White Box Testing

 - An outside attacker will not have this access and information.
 How is this a fair assessment?
 This is were the bulk of the ROI is realized.
 An advanced threat will spend months (sometimes years) performing recon and testing various things in and against your environment.
 We want to ensure you do not have to pay for months/years of testing when days/weeks of testing can perfectly simulate what could have been done with an extended period of time and budget.
 The risk levels presented to you in the Findings and Recommendations Report for each finding take into account the difficulty for an attacker to come across a certain piece of information…even if we were given it directly.
 How sure are you an attacker will not find the information given enough time, resources, or maybe just luck?

-- I don’t trust someone outside our organization with that level of information.
+- I don’t trust someone outside our organization with that level of information and access.
 Whether you grant access/information ahead of time or not, tester will gain access to much, if not all, of it anyway before the testing is over.
 When dealing with security testing vendors, you should thoroughly vet any organization that will be given (or gain) access to your privileged information.
 Read more about that here: https://penconsultants.com/compare

 - Port scans and service detections are simplified when the testing includes access to netstat and tasklist/ps on the back-end.

 - Injection type attacks (ex.
 SQLi, XXE, etc.), are almost always blind to a certain degree.
 Depending on the degree of blindness, the white box approach can greatly speed up verification of suspected injection vulnerabilities.

 - Having access to and the ability to scan source code of an application is far superior than fuzzing the running application.
 The former is a scientific and repeatable process; the later is bordering on luck to find vulnerabilities.
 Note: Both are complimentary, so both are recommended.